hapax/hapax.github.io/assets/chuzenji.md

 It is a tourist town washed up on the shore, fantastic flotsam from the 80s boom which freed up liquidity for domestic travel, and came crashing down when the asset price bubble burst in the 90s.

+More than the mere passage of time, the crumbling facades chart the rise and fall of the Nikkei.